This page has answers to frequent questions about graduation and graduation certification.

 To initiate this process, a student must sign on to their PAWS account, click on "Student," then "Apply for Graduation."
 Once a student is on the Applications and Degrees page, click "New Application" listed under Graduation Term and follow instructions given on that page.

 Make sure that the correct major is listed as well as any concentrations and minors.
-If not, you will need to contact Sherri Arnholt or Amy Lynch in the Dean's Office before completing the application.
+If not, you will need to contact Sherri Arnholt in the Dean's Office before completing the application.
 Any minors that are not officially declared will not appear on your transcript following graduation.
 Be sure to click "Submit Application" when finished.

 Students will need to know certain information when filling out the Application for Graduation.
 A worksheet is available to help prepare students for the on-line application.
 Once the application is submitted on-line, the student can expect to receive an official Degree Audit to their EIU e-mail address approximately 2-4 weeks after submission of the application.